JorPoon/Sprint-Challenge-Node-Express/Answers.md

 - [ ] Describe a Resource?

+Everything is a resource.
+In terms of this week, our resource is basically the data we need to have access to through our endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

 - [ ] How can we partition our application into sub-applications?